hadess55/portofolio/README.md

+How to Install :
+- Copy this repository
+- npm run install
+- npm run dev
+Enjoy 😊

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.